astronge/guitar-explorer/README.md

 The data cleanser utilizes the Pandas and NumPy libraries.
 Jupyter Notebook was used for data exploration and developing the data cleansing steps.

-The data pusher uses the Firebase Admin library to delete the previous dataset and write the cleaned data to the database.
+The data pusher uses the Firebase Admin library to delete the previous dataset and write the clean data to the database.

 ### Database
 Google Cloud Firestore, a NoSQL database, is used as the backend for this project.